adminprivileges/skillbridgreNotes/README.md

     - **int** - stores whole numbers (2 or 4 bytes)
     - **float** - stores fractional digits can store up to 7 digits (4 bytes)
     - **char** - store single character (1 byte)
-- **Pointers** - A variable that storesthe address of another variable as its value here are some key concepts as they apply to pointers
+- **Pointers** - A variable that storesthe address of another variable as its value here are some key concepts as they apply to pointers and their **unary** operators
   - **Dereference/Pointer** (```*```)
     - When used in a declaration ```int* ptr``` it creates a pointer var
     - When used anywhere else is used to dereference (reference the value stored at a pointer location) ex: ```*ptr=10```